b-kirsch/cold_pool_detection/README.md

 to analyze its characteristics during the cold-pool events.
 Furthermore, the underlying time series data itself can be written to output for further analyses.

+## Usage
-# Required Input
+### Required Input
-    - dtdata: datetime array containing regular time grid (resolution of at least 10 min is recommended)
+* dtdata: datetime array containing regular time grid (resolution of at least 10 min is recommended)

-    - ttdata: numpy array or pandas series of same length as dtdata containing air temperature data
+* ttdata: numpy array or pandas series of same length as dtdata containing air temperature data

-    - rrdata: numpy array or pandas series of same length as dtdata containing data of interval-accumulated rainfall amount
+* rrdata: numpy array or pandas series of same length as dtdata containing data of interval-accumulated rainfall amount

-# Optional Input
+### Optional Input
-    - indata: numpy array or pandas series of same length as dtdata containing any given variable
+* indata: numpy array or pandas series of same length as dtdata containing any given variable

-# Usage
+### Example
 ```python
     import cp_detection_timeseries as cpdt
     cp = cpdt.cp_detection(dtdata,ttdata,rrdata)